DinoChiesa/Apigee-CustomPolicy-EcdsaSig/README.md

 * Apigee expressions v1.0
 * Apigee message-flow v1.0
-* Bouncy Castle 1.64
+* Bouncy Castle 1.67

 These jars are specified in the pom.xml file.

-The first two JARs are builtin to Apigee.
-The BC jar is also available to Java callouts in your Apigee instance.
+The BouncyCastle jar is available as part of the Apigee runtime, although it is not a documented part of the Apigee platform and is therefore not guaranteed to remain available.
+In the highly unlikely future scenario in which Apigee removes the BC jar from the Apigee runtime, you could simply upload the BouncyCastle jar as a resource, either with the apiproxy or with the organization or environment, to resolve the dependency.

 ## Author